 Is The Rabbi Responsible for Increasing Membership

-We received an email from a reader who is a member of a small orthodox shul in a competitive Orthodox neighborhood.
+We received an email, a while back, from a reader who is a member of a small orthodox shul in a competitive Orthodox neighborhood.
 The Rabbi is a fantastic guy and a mensch of the first order, but he is not bringing people into the shul.
 The writer wants to know is this the expected role of the Rabbi, or is it more the role of the Board of Management?

 Roles Go Beyond Initial Understandings